Mallory Aronstein, Town Administrator

 Email: [email protected]

-DIGHTON — Town Administrator Mallory Aronstein is pleased to announce that the Town of Dighton was recently awarded a $30,000 Americans with Disabilities Act (ADA) Planning Grant from the Massachusetts Office on Disability.
+DIGHTON — Town Administrator Mallory Aronstein is pleased to announce that the Town of Dighton has recently made multiple additions to its staff.